Coburn Haskell - Inventor of the Modern Day Golfball

 Haskell was an avid duck hunter and horseman.
 In addition to his interest in sports, Haskell was also known as a lover of music, art, and books, owning many first editions of the early illustrators, but Coburn’s real passion was playing golf.

-He belonged to The Country and Rowfant clubs, the Grolier Club of New York, and the Bibliophile Society of Boston.
+He belonged to The Country and Rowfant clubs, the Grolier Club of New York, and the Boston Bibliophile Society.

 Cancer felled Haskell on December 14, 1922, at age 54.
-Mary Gertrude died on March 10, 1945, and buried along side Coburn at Lake View Cemetery.
+Mary Gertrude died on March 10, 1945, and was buried alongside Coburn at Lake View Cemetery.
 The appraisal of the estate was valued at $7,624,313.
 The federal estate tax amounted to $3,400,000.
 The deputy auditor stated that this was probably the most significant tax determination ever made in Cuyahoga County.
 Bratenahl received an inheritance tax of $346,529, roughly three times its annual operating cost.